juliesymons/juliesymons/GettingStarted.md

 ## Operators

 All field operations are expressed using *operators*.
 An *operator* combines one or more *tensor fields* to create a new *tensor field*.
+CCT provides many built-in *operators*, but the platform is also extensible to accommodate computations cannot be expressed by combining existing operators.

 ### Built-in Operators